Through the Looking Glass

 This exhibit turned out to be exactly what I needed during one of the toughest times in my life.

 I will never forget it for as long as I live.

-To commemorate this spectacular exhibit, The MET worked with Vogue magazine to create a 10-page spread for the May publication featuring dresses from the actual exhibit.
+To commemorate this spectacular exhibit, The MET worked with Vogue magazine to create an exquisite spread for the May publication featuring dresses from the actual exhibit.